-From April 2021, income tax relief landlords receive for residential property finance costs (mortgages) will be restricted to the basic rate of tax.
-This means that the amount of income tax paid on rental income will increase as a result, particularly if you become a higher or additional rate tax payer.
-There a number of strategies available to property investors to mitigate the impact of section 24 - we’ve outlined a few common options below:
+As of April 2021, income tax relief landlords receive for residential property finance costs (mortgages) will be restricted to the basic rate of tax.
+This means that the amount of income tax paid on rental income will increase as a result, particularly if you become a higher or additional rate taxpayer.

 Whilst paying off a mortgage will not be beneficial from a tax perspective, it will give you the opportunity to increase your monthly income from your properties, which could offset the decrease due to section 24.

-The section 24 changes only impact residential properties.
-Therefore, if you are able to convert a property to a holiday let, and achieve the furnished holiday let criteria, you may be able to mitigate the impact of section 24.
+If you are able to convert a property to a holiday let, and achieve the furnished holiday let criteria, you may be able to mitigate the impact of section 24.
 There are a number of tax advantages related to running a holiday let, including the ability to claim mortgage interest relief.
-There are specific rules that need to be achieved for a property to be classed as a furnished holiday let, and planning permission may be required.